pavuzu/technical-interview-questions/docs/Databases.md

     - [What are the best practices for ensuring data durability and data integrity in NoSQL databases?](#what-are-the-best-practices-for-ensuring-data-durability-and-data-integrity-in-nosql-databases)
   - [Additional Resources and References](#additional-resources-and-references)

-## Questions and Answers: SQL - Basics and Concepts
+## Questions and Answers: SQL - Fundamentals

 ### What is the difference between DBMS and RDBMS?